Why a sales pipeline is key to sales success

 Pipeline reviews are ongoing meetings between sales agents and managers to determine how well a sales pipeline is functioning.
 A regular review of your pipeline will help you identify the areas to improve and the successful sales activities you should continue.

 You can talk through existing deals in the pipeline, struggles, challenges, and other issues.
-Based on data from your CRM software, you can also discuss which stages your deals tend to get stuck in and ways to sharpen your tactics.
+Based on data from your CRM or pipeline software, you can also discuss which stages your deals tend to get stuck in and ways to sharpen your tactics.

 What are the best sales pipeline tools?